 - Respect critical times of year for wildlife:

-- Don’t boat when salmon spawn (November – December).
+- Don’t boat when salmon spawn (when water levels rise in the fall, typically September/October through to December).

 - Heron and waterfowl nest here.
-Stay away during critical chick-rearing times (March – July).
+Stay away during critical heron chick-rearing times (March – July).

 - Only enter the river when it is deep enough.
 Paddles should not hit the bottom.

 - Don’t touch the eelgrass beds and shallow mudflats [PDF - 140 KB]

 The Colquitz River estuary is part of Victoria Harbour Migratory Bird Sanctuary.
 The sanctuary runs along the south coast of Vancouver Island from Macaulay Point Park in Esquimalt to Ten Mile Point in Cadboro Bay.